silvxlabs/DripTorch/docs/_sources/getting_started/quickstart/burn_unit.md.txt

 # Create a shapely Polygon object
 polygon = Polygon([(-114.44869995117188, 47.088504171925706), (-114.44470882415771, 47.08745225315146), (-114.44342136383057, 47.09066638416644), (-114.44496631622313, 47.09236102969754), (-114.44633960723877, 47.0924194647886), (-114.45281982421875, 47.089205439567344), (-114.45153236389159, 47.08815353464254), (-114.44869995117188, 47.088504171925706)])

-# Create a burn unit with a wind direction of 90 degrees
+# Create a burn unit with a firing direction of 90 degrees
 burn_unit = dt.BurnUnit(polygon, 90)

 # If your polygon is already in UTM, then you'll need to specifiy the UTM EPSG code in the contructor